-class storey.transformations.Extend(fn, long_running=None, kwargs)

-Adds fields to each incoming event.
+class storey.transformations.Extend(fn, long_running=None, kwargs) Adds fields to each incoming event.

 - fn (Function (Event=>Dict)) Function to transform each event to a dictionary.
-The fields in the returned dictionary are then added to the original event. - long_running Whether fn is a long-running function.
+The fields in the returned dictionary are then added to the original event. - long_running (boolean) Whether fn is a long-running function.
 Long-running functions are run in an executor to avoid blocking other concurrent processing.
-Default is False. :type long_running: boolean :param name: Name of this step, as it should appear in logs.
-Defaults to class name (Extend). :type name: string :param full_event: Whether user functions should receive and/or return Event objects (when True), or only the payload (when False).
+Default is False. - name (string) Name of this step, as it should appear in logs.
+Defaults to class name (Extend). - full_event (boolean) Whether user functions should receive and/or return Event objects (when True), or only the payload (when False).
+Defaults to False.

-class storey.transformations.Filter(fn, long_running=None, kwargs)

-Filters events based on a user-provided function.
+class storey.transformations.Filter(fn, long_running=None, kwargs) Filters events based on a user-provided function.

-- fn (Function (Event=>boolean)) Function to decide whether to keep each event. - long_running Whether fn is a long-running function.
+• fn (Function (Event=>boolean)) - Function to decide whether to keep each event.

+- long_running (boolean) Whether fn is a long-running function.
 Long-running functions are run in an executor to avoid blocking other concurrent processing.
-Default is False. :type long_running: boolean :param name: Name of this step, as it should appear in logs.
-Defaults to class name (Filter). :type name: string :param full_event: Whether user functions should receive and/or return Event objects (when True), or only the payload (when False).
+Default is False - name (string) Name of this step, as it should appear in logs.
+Defaults to class name (Filter). - full_event (boolean) Whether user functions should receive and/or return Event objects (when True), or only the payload (when False).
+Defaults to False.

-class storey.transformations.FlatMap(fn, long_running=None, kwargs)

-Maps, or transforms, each incoming event into any number of events.
+class storey.transformations.FlatMap(fn, long_running=None, kwargs) Maps, or transforms, each incoming event into any number of events.

-- fn (Function (Event=>list of Event)) Function to transform each event to a list of events. - long_running Whether fn is a long-running function.
+- fn (Function (Event=>list of Event)) Function to transform each event to a list of events. - long_running (boolean) Whether fn is a long-running function.
 Long-running functions are run in an executor to avoid blocking other concurrent processing.
-Default is False. :type long_running: boolean :param name: Name of this step, as it should appear in logs.
-Defaults to class name (FlatMap). :type name: string :param full_event: Whether user functions should receive and/or return Event objects (when True), or only the payload (when False).
+Default is False. - name (string) Name of this step, as it should appear in logs.
+Defaults to class name (FlatMap). - full_event (boolean) Whether user functions should receive and/or return Event objects (when True), or only the payload (when False).
+Defaults to False.

 '''

 storey.transformations.Flatten(kwargs)

-'''

 Flatten is equivalent to FlatMap(lambda x: x).

 '''

 class storey.transformations.ForEach(fn, long_running=None, kwargs)

-'''